-8. Conclusion
+9. Conclusion

-- 8.1.
+- 9.1.
 Throughout the preparation of the Draft Local Plan, the Council has engaged actively with its stakeholders and partners and discussed with them all strategic matters.
-The Draft Local Plan published under Regulation 19 (Town and Country Planning Act (Local Planning) (England) Regulations 2012) reflects the views and comments received during the engagement and cooperation process. - 8.2.
-This Duty to Cooperate Statement, the Consultation Statement and, once prepared, the Statement(s) of Common Ground demonstrate how the Council has complied with its Duty to Cooperate and will be used during the Examination in Public to show that the Local Plan is based on effective joint working across local authority boundaries.
-This Duty to Cooperate Statement will be updated prior to submission of the Local Plan to take account of new meetings and ongoing engagement made under the upcoming Regulation 19 consultation with neighbouring authorities and prescribed bodies.
+The Draft Local Plan published under Regulation 19 (Town and Country Planning Act (Local Planning) (England) Regulations 2012) reflects the views and comments received during the engagement and cooperation process. - 9.2.
+This Duty to Cooperate Statement, the Consultation Statement and the Statement(s) of Common Ground demonstrate how the Council has complied with its Duty to Cooperate and will be used during the Examination in Public to show that the Local Plan is based on effective joint working across local authority boundaries.